Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Three toroidal compactifications

-Since $c_L = b_L - 2a_2$ and $a_2\ge0$ on $P$, $b_L\le 0$ implies $c_L\le0$, and $c_L\ge0$ implies $b_L\ge0$.
-Thus, the hyperplanes $b_L=0$ and $c_L=0$ divide $P$ into three maximal cones.
 These three maximal cones have 19 facets and the vectors defining the facets satisfy a unique linear relation: Here, the rest of each relation is $6\alpha_4 + 5\alpha_5+\dotsb$, the same as in equation~\eqref{eq:coxeter} for the Coxeter chamber.
-Similarly, we have a subdivision into 3 cones using the hyperplanes $b_R=0$ and $c_R=0$.
+Similarly, we have a subdivision into 3 cones using the hyperplanes $\beta_R^\perp$ and $\gamma^\perp_R$.
 Each of the resulting 9 cones $\sigma_{LR}$ has $19$ facets, with the supporting linear functions satisfying a unique linear relation.
 For every cone the relation has the same pattern of signs.
 One concludes that each of the 9 cones is $\bQ$-linearly equivalent to the Coxeter chamber, and Lemma~\ref{lem:faces} gives a description of its faces.